 A Benue survivor recounts the night armed attackers stormed Yelwata camp, killing her five children and displacing thousands.

-But for Msurshima Apeh, a mother who had fled previous attacks with her five children, the night would become one she would never wake from unchanged.
+For Apeh, a mother who had already fled previous attacks with her five children, that night became one she would never forget.

 “When we went to sleep that night around 9 pm, the Fulani terrorists attacked us where we were sleeping,” she continued.